 Trade Waste is liquid waste generated by industry, small business and commercial enterprises.
 It may have an organic strength many times that of domestic sewage and may overload public treatment facilities.

 Trade waste may also contain other substances such as high levels of fats and grease, heavy metals, organic solvents and chlorinated organic substances which sewerage systems are not designed to treat.

 In Queensland, the Water Supply (Safety & Reliability) Act 2008 regulates trade waste discharge.
 Prior to discharging trade waste to council's sewer, the Act requires trade waste generators to obtain approval from Council.
 All approvals are subject to conditions contained in Council's trade waste policy and are usually valid for a period of no longer than three years.

 The purpose of this TWEMP is to ensure the continued protection of the environment and waterways within our region.

 Council's dedicated Building and Plumbing Compliance Department will assist businesses throughout the process of implementing the TWEMP through ongoing awareness, educational and operational activities and support.

-If your business generates any of the above waste, you will need to submit an Application for Trade Waste Approval (PDF, 557KB).
+If your business generates any of the above waste, you will need to submit an Application for Trade Waste (PDF, 590KB).